MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_delete_circuitdevice.md

 ## -parameters

+### -param Parent

+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is the parent of the WDFDEVICE referenced in Device object.

 ### -param Factory

 The existing circuit factory ACXFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).